marknorgren/stacks/docs/installation.md

     \password postgres

-Now create a database and verde user in Postgres:
+Now create a database and stacks user in Postgres:

     CREATE DATABASE stacks;
     CREATE USER stacks WITH PASSWORD 'stacks';